cliuc/cliuc/README.md

 👋 Hi, I’m Chris!

-- 🌱 I’m currently learning R, SQL.
+- 🌱 I’m currently learning R, SQL
-- 📫 How to reach me cliu119@calpoly.edu
+- 📫 cliu119@calpoly.edu
-- 😄 Pronouns: he/him/his

 <!---
 cliuc/cliuc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.